Takeaways

 Maintenance submission portals make it convenient for residents to submit maintenance requests and easily coordinate and schedule services.

-What’s more, having an online maintenance portal reduces calls and emails from residents to your leasing office, which gives your staff the freedom to focus on other essential tasks.
+Further, having an online maintenance portal reduces calls and emails from residents to your leasing office, allowing your staff to focus on other essential tasks.

 5. HVAC filter deliveries